showermat/tb/readme.md

 ## How to Use

 The easiest thing is probably to download the precompiled binary from the releases page.
-It should be mostly dependency-free.
+It should be mostly dependency-free but does rely on platform ncurses.

 If you have the Rust toolchain installed, you can clone this repository and build from scratch: